Asif-Iqbal-Bhatti/Script-to-extract-various-properties-from-VASP-OUTCAR-file/README.md

-# Code to extract Elastic properties, Energy, lattice parameter from VASP output files 💫
+# Code to extract Elastic properties, Energy, and lattice parameter from VASP output files
-**_Python3 or later: High Entropy Alloys analysis_**

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 ![pypi](https://img.shields.io/pypi/v/pybadges.svg)
 ![versions](https://img.shields.io/pypi/pyversions/pybadges.svg)
 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

-**==> supercell.py script construct bcc/fcc supercell for High Entropy Alloys <==**
+==> supercell.py script constructs a bcc/fcc supercell for high-entropy alloys.

-If you have performed a number of calculations and want to obtain the lattice parameters, energy and volume from each directory (in a given directory) then run this script and it will loop over all the directories and find POSCAR file and output the lattice parameters, energy and volume, moreover it also scans the CONTCAR file and compute the volume and lattice parameters, and print on the screen volume difference upon structure minimization.
-For Elastic constants this gives an indication how much the cell has deformed and gives us the indication whether we need to increase ENCUT or KPOINTS to minimize the Pulay stress as indicated on VASP manual.
+This repository contains a set of Python scripts for analyzing High Entropy Alloys using VASP output files.
+The scripts can extract lattice parameters, energy, and volume from each directory in a given parent directory.
+Additionally, it can scan the CONTCAR file, compute the volume and lattice parameters, and print the volume difference upon structure minimization.
+The extracted data can be used to analyze the Elastic Constants and make decisions on adjusting ENCUT or KPOINTS to minimize Pulay stress, as indicated in the VASP manual.

 ```
 **USAGE** : Just run the Main_file.py it will call all the modules